OpenFn/docs/adaptors/commcare.md

 ![Connection](/img/commecare_connection_settings.png)

-#### Forwarding Data from CommCare
+### Data Forwarding Options

-There are two approaches to forwarding data from CommCare to an external platform.
+There are two options for forwarding data from CommCare to an external platform:

-- Forwarding individual forms
+- Forward `forms` on submission (if desired, you can filter by form id)
-- Forwarding specific case types
+- Forward `cases` on create _or_ update (if desired, you can filter by case type)

-**Forwarding Individual Forms**
+#### Forwarding Individual Forms

 Forwarding individual forms is useful when you want to forward a specific form.
 Here's how you can configure CommCare to forward a form to OpenFn.